vifon/zranger/README.md

 emulating the keys) because `ranger` has issues when running inside a zle widget which would be the only alternative.

+**Can I use zranger with Bash?**

+Currently it's not supported but I've successfully run it by creating a function `zranger` with contents of the main file as its body and binding it with `bind '"\ez":" zranger\n"'`.
+YMMV.

 COPYRIGHT
 ---------